Microsoft 365 Migration Services That Work

 Tenant-to-tenant migrations happen during acquisitions, mergers, and restructurings.
 They are significantly more complex because both environments are live, users on both sides need to communicate during the transition, and coexistence periods introduce configuration challenges that do not exist in a clean cutover.
 Microsoft 365 managed services that include migration support are structured to maintain continuity during these transitions.

 Domain changes add another layer of complexity.
 If the company is rebranding or absorbing a subsidiary, email addresses change, which affects every integration, every external contact, and every automated notification in the business.
 These need to be mapped and tested before the cutover, not discovered afterward.
+A domain move also touches DNS records that control mail delivery and anti-spoofing, and getting those wrong is the difference between a quiet weekend and a Monday where outbound mail lands in junk folders across your customer base.

 Security during a migration